sonatype-nexus-community/vscode-iq-plugin/README.md

 ```

 Without such a commit comment, commits to the `master` branch will cause a build failure during the release
-process due to an attempted to reuse an existing version number.
+process due to an attempt to reuse an existing version number.

 To avoid such build failures without performing a release, be sure your commit message includes `[skip ci] `.